Is there an admission test requirement?

 How many applications do you receive for each class?
 How many students are accepted each year?

-The BSN program (Henderson, NV) receives an average of 140 applications for the August class.
+The Accelerated BSN on-campus learning modality (Henderson, NV) receives an average of 140 applications for the August class.
 The August class may admit up to 54 students.

-The BSN program (South Jordan, UT) may admit up to 48 students per cohort.
+The Accelerated BSN on-campus learning modality (South Jordan, UT) may admit up to 48 students per cohort.

 What is the average GPA of students who are offered admission?